 From the series: Drone Simulation and Control

-This video describes how to create quadcopter flight software from the control architecture developed in the last video.
+This video describes how to create quadcopter flight software and program a drone from the control architecture developed in the last video.
 It covers how to process the raw sensor readings and use them with the controllers to calculate motor speed commands.